-Faculty: Jim Willis (Department Chair), Susan Armstrong, Jonathan Bouw, Bill Campton, Casey Christopher, Tyrus Clutter, Walden Hughes, Judy Marlett, Marvin Stallcop, George Turner.
+Faculty: Jim Willis (Chair, Department of Art and Music), Susan Armstrong, Jonathan Bouw, Bill Campton, Casey Christopher, Tyrus Clutter, Walden Hughes, Judy Marlett, Marvin Stallcop, George Turner.

-Realizing that the fine arts are an integral part of any liberal arts education, the Department of Art and Music has as its objectives: (1) to develop in the entire university community on-going knowledge and life-long appreciation of the arts;(2) to educate, counsel, and nurture those students who are professionally interested in various areas of art and music; and (3) foster the incorporation of the arts into the worship experience.
+Realizing that the fine arts are an integral part of any liberal arts education, the Department of Art and Music has as its objectives: (1) to develop in the entire university community on-going knowledge and life-long appreciation of the arts; (2) to educate, counsel, and nurture those students who are professionally interested in various areas of art and music; and (3) foster the incorporation of the arts into the worship experience.